CompuTec/computec-docs/docs/wms/administrator-guide/upgrade.md

 This document provides information on upgrading the WMS application to a newer version.

-:::danger
+:::caution
-    It is required to uninstall the CompuTec WMS Server manually (in Programs and Features functionality in Windows) before installing the new CompuTec WMS version.
+    You must manually uninstall the CompuTec WMS Server through the Programs and Features section in Windows before installing the new version of CompuTec WMS.
 :::

 ---

-To upgrade WMS to a newer version, perform the following steps:
+To upgrade to CompuTec WMS 2.0, follow these steps:

-1. Uninstall the WMS application currently installed in a system.

-    You can do it in Windows by choosing the following path: Control Panel > All Control Panel Items > Programs and Features.
-Right-click CompuTec WMS Client and select Uninstall.
-Do the same with the CompuTec WMS Server.
+1. Before installing the new version, uninstall the current CompuTec WMS Server and Client applications from your system:

     ![Uninstall](./media/uninstall.webp)

+    - Open Control Panel.
+    - Navigate to Programs and Features.
+    - Locate CompuTec WMS Client, right-click it, and select Uninstall.
+    - Repeat the same process for CompuTec WMS Server.

-2. Get the latest versions of WMS components installers (WMS Server and WMS Client).
-You can find it [here](../releases/download.md)
+2. Ensure you have the latest installers for both the WMS Server and WMS Client components.
+You can download them from [here](../releases/download.md)
 3. Perform the installation procedure described [here](../administrator-guide/installation/requirements.md) using new files.
 Please fulfill the [requirements](./installation/requirements.md) and install both [WMS Server](./installation/wms-server/overview.md) and [WMS Client](./installation/wms-desktop-client.md) components.

+---
+Thank you for visiting this page.
+This process will help maintain the performance and functionality of your WMS system, allowing you to take full advantage of the new features and improvements.